 Creating, Updating, and Deleting Prints

-Clicking on either the edit page link on an existing print page or the pencil icon for a page in the Pages Management Window shown above, opens the Prints Page window, from where you can create, update, or delete your prints.
+Clicking on the pencil icon for a page in the Pages Management Window shown above, opens the Prints Page window, from where you can create, update, or delete your prints.

 You can also drag and drop the prints in the list shown below to rearrange the order they will appear in your print page.